Identifying an Externship Placement

 Before the semester begins:

-- To begin the process of seeking academic credit, complete this application.
+2. To begin the process of seeking academic credit, please complete an application in 12twenty by taking the following steps:

 Enrollment in Externship Courses